Skip to content

 Airspace Division

-The divisions of the airspace between MAE, MDN, and MDS change based on the Runway Mode.
+The divisions of the airspace between MAE, MDN, MDS, and MAV change based on the Runway Mode.

 Note

-The following diagrams do not include non ML TCU areas of responsibility such as MB CTR or AV ADC
+The following diagrams do not include non ML TCU areas of responsibility such as MB ADC or EN ADC

 09 TCU Structure